 Also consult the Self-Care Guide published by the provincial government, for a review of symptoms and detailed hygiene tips, both at work and at home.

 Government measures and general situation

-Town buildings and other facilities closed, all our activities cancelled
+Town buildings and other facilities gradually reopening, all our activities cancelled

 Most of our employees are teleworking and our administrative services are reduced to a strict minimum.
 As for essential services, all of them are maintained.